No mystery to Supreme Court nominee Kavanaugh’s gun views

 Phil Mendelson, a Democrat and chairman of the D.C.
 Council, said Kavanaugh’s dissent made clear that “his views on gun control are on the extreme side.”
 Councilmember Mary M. Cheh, a Democrat and professor of constitutional law at George Washington University, said she’s “worried about the shift to the right, for sure.”

-Some legal experts believe Kavanaugh’s confirmation make it more likely the court will hear another potentially groundbreaking Second Amendment case.
+Some legal experts believe Kavanaugh’s confirmation would make it more likely the court would hear another potentially groundbreaking Second Amendment case.
 Only four of nine justices need to vote in favor of reviewing a case.

 UCLA law school professor Adam Winkler, author of “Gunfight: The Battle Over the Right to Bear Arms in America,” said Kavanaugh could become that crucial fourth vote because three justices — Neil Gorsuch, Clarence Thomas and Samuel Alito Jr. — all have voiced support for the court to take on Second Amendment cases.